Pipetto-crypto/androBox/README.md

 ubuntu update

+#Tips

+After you login, the first thing I recommend to do is to update all the scripts with update-bins command, which needs to be run twice.
+Then if you plan to run Windows apps you are going to need to download wine.
+This can be done with wineswitch command.
+Optionally, you can install InputBridge with install_ib and DXVK if your phone has a Turnip compatible GPU with install_dxvk.
+Eventually, if you would rather use GPU acceleration instead of software, you need to switch GPU renderer with gpuswitch zink or gpuswitch virgl based on your SoC.
+If you see a black screen when you start Termux:X11 the first time, don't panic as this is totally normal because this program doesn't have any GUI option yet.
+You need to run every program from command line unless you know how to install a DE.
+I have already prepared helper scripts to get Wine Desktop or install a DE, when they drop in you can just use update command to download them in the proot.

 # Useful Proot commands

 wineswitch - Allow to switch between different wine versions

-update-bins - Update all the scripts inside the proot, you will need to re-execute wineswitch and install_dxvk every time you update
+update - Update all the scripts inside the proot, you will need to re-execute wineswitch and install_dxvk every time you update

 install_dxvk - Install DXVK in all available wineprefixes, only for Turnip compatible Adreno GPUs

 remove_dxvk - Remove DXVK from all available wineprefixes

+install_ib - Install InputBridge in all available wineprefixes, only for 32 bit wine

 exawine - Run a Windows program through exagear